Kokatat Women's Gore-Tex Expedition Dry Suit w/Drop Seat

 FREE KA Drysuit Care Kit included with this suit (KA Drysuit Maintenance Guide, Zipper Wax, 303 Protectant gasket lube, and Synthetic Fabric Soap)

 Women's Colors: Tangerine w/Light Gray bottoms, Ice Blue w/Light Gray bottoms ( all Black available by special order)

 Women's Sizes: WS-WL & WXLs (WXLs is the height of a Women's Large but its 50" chest, 47" waist, and 54" hips are roomier than that of a Women's L)

-If needed, we can help you order a custom sized Kokatat drysuit; contact us if you have questions about the fit.Women's Kokatat Drysuit Sizing Table
+If needed, we can help you order a custom sized or color Kokatat drysuit; contact us if you have questions about the fit.Women's Kokatat Drysuit Sizing Table